mathewlowry/myhub-gpt/responses/visualisations/c-3_allnotes-response-p-2c-a.md

 # Visualising Resources' Top Themes

-What follows is a conversation I had with ChatGPT during experiment 4.
+What follows is a conversation I had with ChatGPT during experiment 4 (see [[experiments 2 3 4 - visualisers]]).
 Only some headings have been added to give it a little structure.

 ## First attempt